 Special requirements: Good physical condition and command of manual operations.
 Participation in the project is not recommended for individuals with solar allergies or other special illnesses that might be exacerbated during the intensive outdoor activities.
 The average summer temperatures in the area are 25-38 C or higher.
 All participants should bring clothes and cosmetics suitable for hot and sunny weather, although the weather in June might be sometimes chilly.
 It is recommended that participants bring their laptops having at least 20 GB free disk space and a mouse.
 Operation system recommended: Windows XP or newer, Mac OSX or newer.
 All participants are expected to prepare for the workshop by reading at least the BHFS handbook (the BHFS e-handbook will be sent by e-mail to all registered students before the beginning of the project) and other recommended readings!
 Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.

-The Workshop incorporates the following BHFS projects: the WORKSHOP FOR CONSERVATION AND DOCUMENTATION OF ROMAN MOSAICS (started in 2012) and the WORKSHOP FOR CONSERVATION AND DOCUMENTATION OF ROMAN MURAL PAINTINGS (started in 2011).
-Similar technical and methodological approaches in conservation and documentation of both mosaics and mural paintings make this combination not only possible and appropriate but also very efficient.
-In 2015 the field school project will be hosted again by the National Institution Stobi, Macedonia at the Roman city of Stobi (nowadays an archaeological park).
+In 2018 the field school project the WORKSHOP FOR CONSERVATION AND DOCUMENTATION OF ROMAN MOSAICS (started in 2012) will be hosted again by the National Institution Stobi, Macedonia at the Roman city of Stobi (nowadays an archaeological park).
 It provides an unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in Roman (esp.
-Late Roman) Mosaic and Mural Painting Art and Conservation.
+Late Roman) Mosaic Art and Conservation.

-During the workshop participants will be guided through the consequent stages of study, conservation, restoration and documentation as well as the history and technology of Roman mosaics and mural paintings.
-During the first two project weeks they will work with either authentic Late Roman mosaic fragments or on an original Late Roman mosaic floor in situ located/found in the ancient city of Stobiand with authentic Late Roman wall-painting fragments found in Stobi during the third project week.
+During the workshop participants will be guided through the consequent stages of study, conservation and documentation as well as the history and technology of Roman and Late Roman mosaics.They will work with either authentic Late Roman mosaic sections found in the ancient city of Stobi.

-The project includes three modules: practical work in documentation and conservation of Roman mosaics and mural paintings; lectures and trainings on their history and conservation as well as excursions to the town of Bitola, the archaeological site of Heraclea Lyncestis, medieval churches and monasteries of Prilep, Ohrid and Ohrid lake (UNESCO World Heritage Site), Ancient Macedonian capitals in Pella and Vergina (UNESCO World Heritage Site), Greece.
+The project includes three modules: practical work in documentation and conservation of Roman mosaics; lectures on their history and conservation as well as excursions to the town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid lake (UNESCO World Heritage Site), Ancient Macedonian capitals in Pella and Vergina (UNESCO World Heritage Site), Greece.
 Refer to the Course Program and Agenda!

 By the end of the workshop the participants will: